joeybeninghove/bloggy/_posts/2017-09-04-how-a-rails-developer-uses-wordpress.md

 The other thing I was given was a typical spreadsheet with the name, phone number and email addresses for all of the agents.

 ## The Options
 So at this point I basically had 2 options:
 1. Write some PHP code in WordPress to build a shortcode to do this all in PHP/WordPress
-    * This doesn't sound fun at all, but it probably would be a more "permanent" solution :unamused:
+    * This doesn't sound fun at all, but it probably would be a more "permanent" solution
 2. Whip up a quick Rails app to generate the markup I need in a repeatable fashion
-    * This sounds much more fun inducing and would probably be a quicker win for now :tada:
+    * This sounds much more fun inducing and would probably be a quicker win for now

 Now, while I actually am pretty proficient with PHP coding in general, I'm a bit less experienced with doing it in the context of WordPress.
 So I decided to spin up a quick Rails app to tackle this for now.  <span class="evidence">One of the things I love about Rails is that I've found it to be a great tool both for [building massive e-commerce platforms](https://cart66.com/?utm_source=joey&utm_medium=blog) and for just spinning up little hack solutions like this quickly.</span> So, `rails new my-quick-hack` to the rescue.

 ## The Solution
 After exporting the spreadsheet into a CSV file, it was easy to load up in a Rails controller.

-#### home_controller.rb
+### home_controller.rb
 ``` ruby
 require "csv"